thomasf/docker-devpi/README.md

 becomes DEVPISERVER_RESTRICT_MODIFY.

-At the time of writing this is all of the devpi-server options (will probably not be kept up to date),
+At the time of writing this is all of the devpi-server options (will probably not be kept up to date, installation of plugins also adds more options).

 ```
 optional arguments: